Christopher Piper, commissioner

 For the 2020 General Election, October 23, 2020, is the last day voters can apply online, by fax, or by mail to receive an absentee ballot.
 Applications must be submitted no later than 5 p.m.
 After applying, check to see if your absentee application was received and whether your ballot was sent and received by going to the Citizen Portal at Elections.Virginia.Gov.

 In addition, the deadline to return an absentee ballot by mail has been extended.
 New legislation allows ballots to be received until noon on the Friday after the election if the ballot has a postmark on or before Election Day.
+For a list of early voting locations including satellite locations and ballot dropboxes, go here.

 In order to address concerns about the timely delivery of absentee ballots, the State Board of Elections approved a regulation in August, which requires that absentee ballots be designed with a special insignia and code for tracking purposes.
 This regulatory action mandates the inclusion of intelligent mail barcodes (IMBs) on the absentee ballot outer envelope as well as absentee ballot return envelopes.
 It allows registrars to track absentee ballots as they are delivered to voters, and it allows voters to track their completed ballots as they make their way back to registrar offices.